 Our solution automates cycle time monitoring to cover all aspects and tasks performed by team members and provides real-time views and detailed periodical reports, long-term visualization, and comparisons.
 Waydev, thus, identifies impediments and bottlenecks, turning data into insights, which enhance performance and output.

 Work doesn’t stop when the product is fully delivered.
-Any form of software is an ongoing project that needs to continuously respond to both organization’s and end user’s needs, ensuring performance.
+Any form of software is an ongoing project that needs to continuously respond to both organization’s and end user’s needs, ensuring performance, building on the outcomes from the previous phase.

 Maintenance usually includes software upgrades, repairs, and fixes, if or when the software fails.
 These require additional testing.